mozilla/pontoon/docs/user/localizing-your-projects.rst

 2. Source locale needs to be called ``templates``, ``en-US``, ``en-us`` or ``en``.
 If multiple folders with such name exist in the repository and contain files in a supported file format, the first one will be used.
+3. Locale folder names must always match `BCP 47`_ locale identifiers used by.
+   Pontoon.
+If your application requires different identifiers, you can try creating symbolic links to locale folders.
-3. Locale code must not be part of the file name.
+4. Locale code must not be part of the file name.

 Correct pattern::